borntofrappe/react-practice/02 - React Podcast App/README.md

 ## Development

+### UI

+The react-based project needs to manage information from an RSS Feed.
+However, this information needs to be showcased somewhere.
+This is why I decided to spent an entire coding session (and a half) creating a UI for the application.
+Ultimately I think it'll have to change, to accommodate for more functionalities (speed rate, hello?), but it is a good starting point.
+Solid foundations.

 ## Lessons Learned

 In which I detailed those concepts I learned about React which are connected to the library, but not strictly the project at hand.